 - Settling In at Primary

-As a new member of our Oasis Academy Shirley Park family, we invite you to visit Oasis Academy Shirley Park for a tour with the Principal to get to know the school better and ask any questions you may have.
-Tours rotate between our two primary campuses each week.
+We would like to invite you to visit Oasis Academy Shirley Park for a tour to get to know the school better and ask any questions you may have.

 - See the school in action during class hours